functorz-tech/momen_doc/data/data_model.md

 - One-to-one association: A single piece of data in Table A can only be associated with **one** piece of data in Table B.

-In the example below, a user can have multiple blogs (one-to-many) but only one wallet (one-to-one).
+In the example below, a user can have multiple posts (One-to-many) but only one wallet (One-to-one).

 <img src="../.gitbook/assets/data/data_data_model4.png" width="100%"/>

-When establishing a relation in Momen, add the relation in the starting table (the Account table in this example), and then determine the following properties:
+ Add the relation in the starting table (the Account table in this example), and then determine the following properties:

 * Target Table: The table to be associated with (the post in this example)

 * Relation Type: One-to-one or one-to-many

-* Relation Name (in the target table): The name of the new column in the associated table (e.g., "User" in this example)
+* Relation Name (in target table): The name of the new column in the associated table (e.g., "Author" in this example)

-* Relation Name (in the current table): The name of the new column in the starting table (e.g., "Blog" in this example)
+* Relation Name (in current table): The name of the new column in the starting table (e.g., "Post" in this example)

-* Open permissions to all roles: Table permission management, when enabled, all roles have the permission to add, delete, modify, and query the table.
-For details, see: [Permission Management](https://docs.functorz.com/deployment_scale/permissions.html)
+* Turn on permissions for all roles: Table permission management, when enabled, all roles have the permission to add, delete, modify, and query the table.
+For details, see: [Permissions](https://docs.momen.app/release-and-growth/permissions)

 <img src="../.gitbook/assets/data/data_data_model5.png" width="100%"/>
 <img src="../.gitbook/assets/data/data_data_model6.png" width="100%"/>